imjoy-team/ImJoy/docs/development.md

 -->

 ### Generating a plugin url
-The easiest way to distribute plugins is by creating a url, which can be easily shared.
+The easiest way to distribute plugins is by creating a url, which can be shared.

 The basic format is `http://imjoy.io/#/app?plugin=PLUGIN_URI`.
 You will need to replace `PLUGIN_URI` with your actuall **plugin URI** (Uniform Resource Identifier).
 For example: [http://imjoy.io/#/app?plugin=https://github.com/oeway/ImJoy-Plugins/blob/master/repository/imageWindow.imjoy.html](http://imjoy.io/#/app?plugin=https://github.com/oeway/ImJoy-Plugins/blob/master/repository/imageWindow.imjoy.html).
 When the user click this link,